avalon60/ctk_theme_builder/docs/UserGuide-2.4.md

 The CTkTabview widget is a composite of CTkFrame and CTkSegmentedButton.
 It has no properties of its own in a theme file and so inherits its defaults from these two widget types.

 # What's New in CTk Theme Builder 2.4

 There are several new features in 2.4:

 * Improved Theme Palette management - we now transparently allow switching appearance modes, without losing palette changes.
 These previously had to be saved so as not to lose changes.
 * New Undo / Redo buttons, allowing individual changes to be undone or re-done.
 * The ability to adjust the network port, on which CTk Theme builder, controls the Preview Panel.

+### Fixes
+* Windows users may have noticed an issue with the tool-tips, causing the background text and tool-tip text to be muddled together.
+This is now fixed.
+* An issue with the button_length adjustment for CTkSwitch has been fixed.
+This was causing any changes to not be visualised.
+* Preferences fix - the Themes Location was being set to None, when a Save was performed without changing the location.
+* Fixed a scaling bug in QA app, which caused geometry to get messed up.

 # Known Issues and Behaviours